WrRaThY/WrRaThY.github.io/_posts/2020-11-24-circuit-breakers.md

 probably there are other ways, but I couldn't be bothered

-After some reading (and having [Spring-cloud-feign](https://cloud.spring.io/spring-cloud-openfeign/reference/html/) in the project, which is also a factor) I decided to discard the first option, because it would introduce too much clutter into the project.
+After some reading I decided to discard the first option, because it would introduce too much clutter into the project.
 Example? so according to [official resilience4j documentation](https://resilience4j.readme.io/docs/feign) we should do the following to wrap feign clients